adamsilver/fdpb/registration.md

 As much as live validation is touted to be a great validation pattern, much like floating labels, it's a solution that is nigh on impossible to do well.
 Any benefits would be outweighed by the problems it introduces.

 Again, we'll stick to robust and simple techniques that help users.
-We'll validate on submit.
+We'll validate on submit and leave the clever stuff to our competitors.

 ### Presenting errors

-If the user submits errors, we'll need to show users an error.
-To do this we'll need to:
+When the user submits an erroneous form we'll need to do three things:

 1. Change the page title
-2. Provide an error summary
+2. Display a summary of the errors
-3. Provide inline errors
+3. Display each error message in-context of the field

+Each of these tasks involves using the correct HTML to ensure the experience is inclusive and friendly no matter people's ability and preference (or lackthereof).

-#### 1. Changing the page title
+#### 1. Change the page title

-First we're going to want to change a website's `<title>` so after refresh, a screen reader user will know the form has errors.
-Most visually enabled users won't notice this but that's just fine.
+When a page loads, it's the page's title that is read out first.
+For this reason updating the title to read "The form has errors" is vital for users that rely on screen readers.

+Whilst it's arguably less useful for those without vision impairments, it could still be a benefit.
+For users that multi-task and switch between tabs, having a title that changes could help users spot a tab that needs attention.

 #### 2. Provide an error summary